text-analytics-20/news-sentiment-development/README.md

 pipeline.py config.ini
 ```

-We can provide already generated data on request to not violate copyrights.
+### We can provide already generated data on request to not violate copyrights.

+Team members:

+- Simon Lüdke (simon.luedke at gmx.de)
+- Josephine Grau (josephine.grau at web.de)
+- Martin Drawitsch (martin.drawitsch at gmail.com)